Ajith-Bondili/WatAI-journal_generator/README.md

 ## Features

-*   **LLM-Powered Generation:** Uses Google's Gemini 1.5 Flash model via API to generate journal entries.
+*   **LLM-Powered Generation:** Uses Google's Gemini 1.5 Flash model via API to generate journal entries as its cheap and relatively low latency
-*   **Configurable Output:** Allows users to specify the number of days, entries per day, average word count, and desired emotional tone.
+*   **Configurable Output:** Allows users to specify the number of days, entries per day, average word count, and desired emotional tone as well as many other parameters
 *   **Emotion-Driven Prompts:** Can use examples from a seed dataset (Journal Entries with Labelled Emotions from Kaggle) for few-shot prompting to guide the LLM towards a specific emotional style.
 *   **Unique File Naming:** Saves each entry as an individual `.txt` file with a unique timestamp-based name (e.g., `journal_YYYYMMDD_HHMMSSffffff.txt`) to prevent overwrites and ensure traceability.
 *   **Text Processing:** Includes utilities for basic text cleaning and smart truncation to adhere to word count targets.
 *   **Command-Line Interface:** Easy to run and configure via CLI arguments.
-*   **Modular Structure:** Code is organized into modules for data loading, generation, exporting, and utilities.
 *   **Unit Tests:** Includes a suite of unit tests using `pytest` to ensure code quality and correctness.

 ## Directory Structure